Sleepy211Zzz/AAL/readme.md

-# Adversarially Robust Few-shot Named Entity Recognition via Variational Prototype-Augmented Learning
+# Adversity-aware Few-shot Named Entity Recognition via Augmentation Learning

-RVPA is a Variational Prototype-Augmented Learning model.
+ALL is a Variational Prototype-Augmented Learning model.
 It designed to retrieve and reinforce entity prototypes resilient to adversarial inference, thereby enhancing cross-domain semantic coherence.

 ## Requirement
 	numpy